freeCodeCamp/freeCodeCamp/curriculum/challenges/english/21-a2-english-for-developers/learn-conversation-starters-in-the-break-room/task-24.md

 # --description--

-In a conversation, when you agree with someone but want to add more information, you can use "Yes, but" to continue your point.
+In a conversation, when you agree with someone but want to add more information, you can use `Yes, but` to continue your point.

 # --question--

 ## --text--

-What does Tom mean when he says "Yes, but I'm only practicing"?
+What does Tom mean when he says `Yes, but I'm only practicing`?

 ## --answers--